Find a Way Out of Alcoholism

 Everyone’s tolerance level is different.
 Generally, a safe amount is higher for men than women, however the responsibility lies with the individual to determine what amount is healthy for him or her.
-The more alcohol a person consumes, the greater the danger of developing serious health problems as a consequence.
+The more alcohol a person in Shreveport, LA consumes, the greater the danger of developing serious health problems as a consequence.

 With greater and more frequent consumption of alcohol, the greater the risk of developing an addiction to alcohol.
 According to SAMHSA (Substance Abuse and Mental Health Services Administration) and the Treatment Episode Data Set (TEDS), 41% of the 1.8 million people were primarily or solely admitted to a treatment facility for alcohol in 2002.
 Excessive alcohol consumption has numerous and varied negative physical and mental consequences.

 The amount ingested, frequency of use and genetic factors all play a part in understanding personal risk.
 However, alcohol consumption in any amount can lead to alcoholism and it may not take as long as you think.

 Once consumed, alcohol is absorbed into the bloodstream and distributed throughout the body.
 Even the smallest of amounts can have a large impact.